SamHassebroek/AutonomousSnowplow2019/README.md

 # First time compilation:
 You may get an error compiling the first time.
 Click one of the errors.
 It may take you to a file with the line CUSTOM=-1.
 Comment this line out and recompile.
+Be sure to set mode from "Debug" to "Release", and set the platform to x64.